kokohypesng-oss/Kokostore/replit.md

 - More - Additional settings and features

 **Footer Navigation:**
-- 5 main navigation options at bottom
+- 5 main navigation options at bottom with exact Bumpa icons
 - Easy thumb access for mobile users
 - Active state highlighting